-- · Working conditions of operating controls, mechanisms, and electrical systems. - Operational visual and audible safety devices - · No leaks in hydraulic or pneumatic systems - · No damage to the body of the lift - · Good condition of tires and wheels - Operation and safety stickers are in place - · Locking devices and other fasteners are in place.
+- Working condition of operating controls, mechanisms, and electrical systems.

+- Operational visual and audible safety devices

+- No leaks of hydraulic or pneumatic systems

+- No damage to body of lift

+- Good condition of tires and wheels

+- Operation and safety stickers are in place

+- · Locking devices and other fasteners are in place.

-If any deficiencies are noted, the machine will be tagged out of service and the Department Supervisor and EHS Safety Manager will be notified.
+If any deficiencies are noted, the machine will be tagged out of services and the Department Supervisor and EHS Safety Manager will be notified.